vmixcloudventure/NDISettings/README.md

 $ sudo systemctl daemon-reload
 Start the service with:

-$ sudo systemctl start foo.service
+$ sudo systemctl start ndidisco.service
 And enable it during startup with:

-$ sudo systemctl enable foo.service
+$ sudo systemctl enable ndidisco.service
 You can check the status of the service with:

-$ systemctl status foo.service
+$ systemctl status ndidisco.service